near-ndc/voting-v1/voting_body/README.md

 Parameters:

-- quorum: a minimum amount of members that need to vote to approve a proposal.
+- `quorum`: a minimum amount of members that need to vote to approve a proposal.
-- threshold: a ratio of #approve votes over (#approve + #reject) votes to approve a proposal.
-- pre-vote support: minimum amount of support, a proposal has to receive in order to move it to the active queue, where users can vote to approve a proposal.
+- `pre_vote_support`: minimum amount of support, a proposal has to receive in order to move it to the active queue, where users can vote to approve a proposal.
-- pre-vote duration: max amount of time, users can express
+- `pre_vote_duration`: max amount of time, users can express support to move a proposal to the active queue, before it will be removed.
-- pre-vote bond: amount of N required to add a proposal to the pre-vote queue.
+- `pre_vote_bond`: amount of N required to add a proposal to the pre-vote queue.
-- active queue bond: amount of N required to move a proposal directly to the active queue.
+- `active_queue_bond`: amount of N required to move a proposal directly to the active queue.
-- voting duration: max amount of time a proposal can be active in the active queue.
+- `voting_duration`: max amount of time a proposal can be active in the active queue.
 If a proposal didn't get enough approvals by that time, it will be removed and bond returned.

 ## Creating proposals